bird icon for twitter bird icon for twitter

 The idea that we should not even discuss these topics is outrageous and yet par for the course in a drug-war society in which all talk about drugs is full of hypocritical assumptions and biases.
 If we're going to argue nastily like that, then I hereby charge psychiatrists with murder for their failure to provide laughing gas to their suicidal patients.
 We provide EPI pens for the allergic, but no "feel-good" drugs for the depressed.
 This is puritanism with a vengeance.
 This is Mary Baker Eddy on steroids.
 "Let them die: as long as they remain spiritually pure by foreswearing drug use!"

 I mention laughing gas in particular here, because psychiatrists cannot tell me that the drug was illegal during their "watch."
-But I would add here that if psychiatrists were really interested in their patient's welfare (rather than in white-washing their use of SSRIs), they would be clamoring for the repeal of laws that keep their suicidal clients from using drugs like MDMA and coca as needed to cheer themselves whenever a suicidal fit comes upon them.
+But I would add here that if psychiatrists were really interested in their patient's welfare (rather than in white-washing their use of SSRIs), they would be clamoring for the repeal of laws that keep their suicidal clients from using drugs like MDMA 4 and coca as needed to cheer themselves whenever a suicidal fit comes upon them.

 I can appreciate that veteran psychiatrists in particular are touchy on this topic.
 After all, who wants to admit that they have spent their career contributing to the creation of the biggest pharmacological dystopia in human history, the fact that 1 in 4 American women are dependent on Big Pharma meds for life (source: Julie Holland).
 But my goal is not to blame anyone for the past but to guide them to a brighter future.
-Psychiatrists are not responsible for the milieu in which they live, in which purblind materialism was the very air that they breathed (the materialism that leads prominent drug researchers like Robert Glatter to ask amazingly naive questions like, "Can laughing gas help those with treatment resistant depression" - answer: of course it can help!) .
+Psychiatrists are not responsible for the milieu in which they live, in which purblind materialism 5 was the very air that they breathed (the materialism that leads prominent drug researchers like Robert Glatter to ask amazingly naive questions like, "Can laughing gas 6 help those with treatment resistant depression" - answer: of course it can help!) .
 Besides, it is the empathy of the psychiatrist that makes them a real professional, not their ability to wield a politically correct prescribing pen.

-All I'm doing is trying to "call out" the philosophical problems connected with their current prescribing method and to remind them that the antidepressant pill mill only makes sense in a world in which mother nature's godsends have been rendered invisible by the drug-war orthodoxy of substance demonization.
+All I'm doing is trying to "call out" the philosophical problems connected with their current prescribing method and to remind them that the antidepressant pill mill only makes sense in a world in which Mother Nature's godsends have been rendered invisible by the drug-war orthodoxy of substance demonization.
 If psychiatrists refuse to listen to that message, the least they can do is to refrain from shooting the messenger.

 Author's Follow-up: December 7, 2023

 The whole problem with the Drug War is that it is leading to suicide and needless suffering.
 It outlaws medicines that would definitely stop a suicidal individual from killing themselves, provided we taught safe use and gave them access to such drugs.
 So it's pretty damn disconcerting when a psychiatrist tries to flip the script and claim that critics of the status quo are encouraging suicide.
-The whole drug-hating system is set up to encourage suicide and suffering, under the puritanical notion that it is better to die and/or suffer than to use "drugs."
+The whole drug-hating system is set up to encourage suicide 7 and suffering, under the puritanical notion that it is better to die and/or suffer than to use "drugs."
 It is only thanks to this "philosophy" that the pill mill even exists.
 No one in their right mind would choose to become a ward of the healthcare state if America had not criminalized godsend medicines and taught us to fear rather than to understand them.

 Author's Follow-up: December 29, 2023

 It's a strange criticism, one that can only be imagined in the Janus-faced age of the Drug War, to be told that you're a murderer for being honest about drugs.
 But then that's the whole problem with America: our leaders, from Clinton, to Obama, TO Biden, all believe that it is wrong to talk honestly about drugs.
 Let's say that again so that the absurdity can sink in: they all believe that it is WRONG to talk honestly about drugs.
 In that statement we see what a sorry pass we've come to as a nation by following the warped fearmongering logic of the Drug War to its natural absurd conclusion: namely that we should pretend that ignorance is the best policy for a free and supposedly scientific country.
-It certainly dampens my esteem for Rhodes Scholars when I reflect that Bill Clinton holds such a view.
+It certainly dampens my esteem for Rhodes Scholars when I reflect that Bill Clinton holds such a view8.
 As far as antidepressants, it's a little convenient that we should be told to refrain from criticizing the very drugs involved in the great psychiatric pill mill -- drugs which have created nothing less than the greatest mass dependency of all time, not to mention the fact that it's the most demoralizing treatment protocol imaginable to turn one's client into a patient for life.
 I wonder how many psychiatric patients have killed themselves for that reason alone, the fact that they have to show up every three months at a clinic to be treated like a sick child by a clinician who might be half or even one-third their age.

 By the way, those who start blaming deaths on free and open debate are creating a new form of argumentum ad hominem that deserves its own name as a brand-new logical fallacy -- argumentum ad homicida, perhaps?